 Food, gum, and drinks are prohibited in the classroom, with the exception of water.
 Water must be in a closed-clear container.
 As per school policy, chewing gum in class results in a student detention.

 Cell phones, ipods, or any other electronic device are not to be on during class.
 If these materials are out, then they will be taken and given to PAD to be picked up by the parent.
-No exceptions!

 Procedures for…

 Coming to class: When you come into class please turn any homework assignments in the basket on the table near the windows.
-After you have turned in your homework, take your seat, get out your journal, and complete a response to the journal prompt on the board.
+After you have turned in your homework, take your seat, get out your bellwork, and complete.

-You will have approximately five minutes to complete journals.
-Journal responses will be done on a sheet of notebook paper and collected every two weeks.
-You are responsible for these journals until they are collected.
-Journals count toward your final grade, so take these seriously.
-This is also the appropriate time to sharpen a pencil.
+You will have approximately five minutes to complete bellwork and it will be checked once a week.

 Tardies: Class starts when the bell rings; if you are not in your seat and working, you are tardy.
 Teachers will issue a detention after three tardies per a class period.
 If the student acquires three additional tardies after the detention, the teacher will issue a second detention and have a conference with both the student and parent (by phone or in person) to discuss the attendance issue.
 If the student acquires three additional tardies after the conference, the teacher will notify an administrator for further action.

 Absences: Absent work MUST be turned in with a COMPLETED blue absent slip stapled to the front.
-Absent work is eligible to earn 100% credit as long as it is turned in within the same number of days that the student missed.
+Absent work is eligible to earn 100% credit.
+Students will be given the amount of days that they were absent plus one to complete course work that was missed during their absence.
+For example, if a student missed 3 days of school they would be permitted 4 total school days to turn in work without penalty.
 If absent work is turned in after that period of time, it will be considered late and treated as such.
-All assignments that the student was aware of while absent must be turned in the day you return or they will be considered late.
-You will also be responsible for collecting any handouts you missed on the day you were absent; extra handouts can be found in the purple binder located on the bookcase.
-If you have any questions or are confused about any of the work you missed please come see me after school.
+All assignments you were aware of while absent must be turned in the day you return or they will be considered late.
+You will also be responsible for collecting any handouts you missed on the day you were absent; extra handouts can be found in the 8th grade absent binder located on the bookcase.
+If you have any questions or are confused about any of the work you missed please, come see me after school.

+During an anticipated absence, parents must contact the office 3 days prior to their absence if they wish to receive work.
+Parents may only request to pick up work from the office after their child has been absent for 3 or more days.
+Students who miss two or less days of school are required to obtain their work upon returning to school.
+It is the student’s responsibility to acquire, complete and turn in work that was missed during an absence.
+Websites can also be a great place to keep up to date on assignments missed while out.

 Late Work: All work is due on time.
 However, I understand that “life happens.”

-All late work MUST be turned in to Ms. Meunier at the beginning of class.
-All late work must be turned in within one week of the original due date.
-Late work will be graded after all current assignments have been graded.
-The highest grade possible on all late work is an 80%.
-Late work will not be accepted at all during last week of the quarter or semester.
-Students must turn in all assignments on time so that the learning opportunities involved in completing each assignment are realized.
+The School late policy is as follows: Students must turn in all assignments on time so that the learning opportunities involved in completing each assignment are realized.
 If a student fails to turn in an assignment on time, students are encouraged to make an effort to complete that work in a timely manner for partial credit as indicated below:

 6th-8th grade- Within 2 weeks of the assigned due date for 90% of the original credit.